johannesstroebele91/React-Library/documentation/styling.md

 ```

 # 1.2.
 Styling via className
-* Classes are passed as strings via the "className" prop
+* classes are passed as strings via the "className" prop
 * depend on props/state for dynamically rendering UI
 * have better performance than inline styles due to caching of css files